 As mentioned above, you'll need to select an authentication profile that has access to the domain controller you plan to use with this event monitor.
 Different domain controllers will require different levels of access, so the authentication profile you'll need to use will also vary.
 If you have any problems authenticating, please feel free to contact FrameFlow's technical support.

 In this tutorial, we showed you how to set up an AD Discovery Event Monitor.
 We showed you how to automate the addition of new devices and make sure they end up in the right place once added.
 We also mentioned what kind of authentication you may need to run this event monitor.
-Keep an eye on the Features page of FrameFlow's website for related tutorials like the Ping Discovery Event Monitor and the AD Discovery Event Monitor reference guide for more documentation on this event monitor.More Tutorials
+Keep an eye on the Features page of FrameFlow's website for related tutorials like the Ping Discovery Event Monitor and the SNMP Discovery Event Monitor.
+Refer to our AD Discovery Event Monitor reference guide for more documentation on this event monitor.More Tutorials